William Forsythe (choreographer)

-William Forsythe (born December 30, 1949) is an American dancer and choreographer resident in Frankfurt am Main, Germany.
+William Forsythe (born December 30, 1949) is an American dancer and choreographer formerly resident in Frankfurt am Main, Germany, and now based in Vermont.
 He is known for his work with the Ballet Frankfurt (1984–2004) and The Forsythe Company (2005–2015).
 Recognized for the integration of ballet and visual arts, which displayed both abstraction and forceful theatricality, his vision of choreography as an organizational practice has inspired him to produce numerous installations, films, and web-based knowledge creation, incorporating the spoken word and experimental music.

 Early life

 William Forsythe was born in New York in 1949, but only started dancing seriously in his later teenage years in college.
 He followed his grandfather musically as he was a violin prodigy.
 Forsythe played bassoon, violin, flute, and sang in choruses.
 He also choreographed for his high school's musicals.
 He began his training in Florida and later continued to dance with Joffrey Ballet.
 It was while attending college at Jacksonville University, that Forsythe began his formal training as a dancer with Nolan Dingman and Christa Long.